edhiley/vagrantsplunk/README.md

 Enjoy.

-Download the splunk file you require -- place in the route, splunk-5.0.4-172409-linux-2.6-amd64.deb
+Download the splunk file you require -- place in the root folder, e.g. splunk-5.0.4-172409-linux-2.6-amd64.deb